 Some of our clients at NC are large, multinational organisations.
 They commission us to create versions that work across many regions, so translating animation is something we’re very experienced in.
-Clients will sometimes assume that the translation is a simple question of cutting and pasting, and that the budget and time required for the work is minimal.
-In reality this process can take longer than the client expects.
+It isn’t a simple question of cutting and pasting, and that the budget and time required for the work is can be considerable, longer than the client expects.

 SkySight is a great example of the design challenges that can complicate such a brief.
 The initial animation with English text and voiceover was a short two and a half minute piece, outlining the benefits of a new software solution from Capgemini, a global digital consultancy.